ivk1800/telegram-flutter/README.md

 ### Getting started

-1. Build TbLib for your platform, following the instructions: https://github.com/ivk1800/tdlib-dart#build-tdlib
+1. Download prebuild TbLib for your platform from [page](https://github.com/ivk1800/td-json-client-prebuilt/releases)
 2. Place binaries to `tdlib` to the repo folder:

 For Android: